microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 1. Open [...\samples\CustomControlLibrary.WpfCore\CustomControlLibrary.WpfCore.sln](../samples/CustomControlLibrary.WpfCore/CustomControlLibrary.WpfCore.sln) in Visual Studio.
 1. Build the solution.
 1. Generate the package (bin\Debug\CustomControlLibrary.WpfCore.1.0.0.nupkg) by right-clicking on the CustomControlLibrary.WpfCore project in Solution Explorer and selecting Pack, or by running the following command from the directory containing CustomControlLibrary.WpfCore.csproj: msbuild /t:Pack

+### Target Framework-specific manifests in unreferenced NuGet packages

+In Visual Studio 16.8 Preview 3 and later, fallback folder-based Toolbox population supports multiple VisualStudioToolsManifest.xml files per package.
+The behavior in this scenario is described [above](#target-framework-specific-manifests-in-referenced-nuget-packages).